-Read the Patient Information that comes with MIRAPEX ER tablets before you start taking it and each time you refill your prescription.
-The information may have changed.
-This leaflet does not take the place of discussions with your doctor about your medical condition or your treatment.
+Read this Patient Information before you start taking MIRAPEX ER and each time you get a refill.
+There may be new information.
+This information does not take the place of talking with your doctor about your medical condition or your treatment.

 What is MIRAPEX ER?

-MIRAPEX ER tablets are a prescription medicine to treat the signs and symptoms of Parkinson's disease.
+MIRAPEX ER is a prescription medicine used to treat the signs and symptoms of Parkinson's disease.

-MIRAPEX ER tablets have not been studied in children.
-It is not known if MIRAPEX ER tablets are safe or effective in children.
+It is not known if MIRAPEX ER is safe and effective in children.

 What should I tell my doctor before taking MIRAPEX ER?

-- Before taking MIRAPEX ER, tell your doctor about all
+Before taking MIRAPEX ER, tell your doctor if you:

-- have low blood pressure, or if you feel dizzy or faint, especially when getting up from a lying or sitting position.
+- have low blood pressure, or if you feel dizzy or faint, especially when getting up from sitting or lying down.

-- are breastfeeding.
-It is not known if MIRAPEX ER tablets will pass into your breast milk.
-You and your doctor should decide if you will take MIRAPEX ER tablets or breast-feed.
+- are breastfeeding or plan to breastfeed.
+It is not known if MIRAPEX ER passes into your breast milk.
+You and your doctor should decide if you will take MIRAPEX ER or breastfeed.
 You should not do both.

 How should I take MIRAPEX ER?

-- Your doctor may change your dose until you are taking the right amount of medicine to help control your symptoms.
-Do not take more or less MIRAPEX ER tablets than your doctor tells you to.
+- Your doctor will tell you how much MIRAPEX ER to take and when to take it.
+Do not take more or less MIRAPEX ER than your doctor tells you to.

-- Swallow tablets whole.
-Do not chew, crush, or divide MIRAPEX ER tablets.
+- Swallow MIRAPEX ER whole.
+Do not chew, crush, or cut MIRAPEX ER.

-- MIRAPEX ER tablets can be taken with or without food.
-Taking MIRAPEX ER tablets with food may lower your chances of getting nausea.
+- MIRAPEX ER can be taken with or without food.
+Taking MIRAPEX ER with food may lower your chances of getting nausea.

-Do not drive a car, operate a machine, or do anything that needs you to be alert until you know how MIRAPEX ER tablets affect you.
-Sleepiness caused by MIRAPEX ER may first occur as late as one year after initiation of treatment.
+- Do not drive a car, operate a machine, or do other dangerous activities until you know how MIRAPEX ER affects you.
+Sleepiness caused by MIRAPEX ER can happen as late as 1 year after you start you treatment.